-The GMC expects medical students to be honest and trustworthy, and to act with integrity, and this equally applies to academic work.
+The General Medical Council (GMC) expects medical students to be honest and trustworthy, and to act with integrity, and this equally applies to academic work.

 What is plagiarism?

 Plagiarism is the practice of taking someone else's work or ideas and passing them off as your own, with or without their consent, by incorporating it into your work without full acknowledgement.
 All published and unpublished material, whether in manuscript, printed or electronic form, is covered under this definition.

 There are a number of ways to avoid an allegation of plagiarism at medical school, such as including references for any information you include in your work from other publications or authors.
 Unfortunately, people sometimes forget to do this, particularly in relation to online material.

 - Cite your source – identify the full name of the source, the date it was published, and any other citation element that’s required

 - Include quotations – use quotation marks around the words that aren’t your own.

 - Paraphrase – rewrite the information in your own words.